DME Slant Range Error: What Pilots Need to Understand

 Understanding DME

 Distance Measuring Equipment works by timing how long radio signals take to travel between your aircraft and a ground station.
 The aircraft sends an interrogation signal; the station responds; the airborne equipment calculates distance based on that round-trip time.
-Simple and reliable – but with an important caveat.
+Simple and reliable — but with an important caveat that trips up pilots who haven’t thought carefully about the geometry involved.

 Slant Range versus Ground Range